Leelow/nightmare-screenshot-selector/readme.md

 ```

 ## Test
-You juste have to clone the repo and run
+You just have to clone the repo and run

 ```
 $ npm test